 Although there are no official numbers, top-grade Blue Dominican Amber will be found up to 50 kilos per year, high-grade Blue Amber has probably a yearly output of approximately 250 kilos, while the low-grade quality does not exceed 900 kilo per year.
 Compared with it, the yearly production of gem-quality diamonds is at a whopping 130 million carats.
 That’s 26,000 kilos (26 metric tons).
-Since diamonds are composed of simple carbon atoms arranged into a crystal they are easily made in a laboratory.
+Contrary to common belief, diamonds are not rare inside Earth.
+There are vast resources of diamonds inside the Earth — scientists now estimate that a quadrillion tons of diamonds lie deep beneath the Earth’s surface (CNN).
+And, since diamonds are composed of simple carbon atoms arranged into a crystal they are easily made in a laboratory.
 Even from peanuts.
 Or from the ashes of your loved one.

 But as De Beers’ Nicky Oppenheimer said: ”I don’t want diamonds to be discounted.
 I abhor it.
 What is tantalizing is that at the luxury end – the famous blue box of Tiffany’s – there are brands getting the margins and markups enjoyed in the luxury goods business as a whole.
 We want to see stores pushing the preciousness of diamonds rather than treating them as a commodity you can discount.”
 Yeah, rare, my foot.